 As well as physical symptoms, there are a number of psychological illnesses that could be caused following a robbery.
 These might persist a lot longer than physical injuries in some cases.

 One such condition is post-traumatic stress disorder (PTSD).
 This can lead to the victim reliving the crime repeatedly in flashbacks or nightmares.
 As a result, daily life can become difficult because the victim has difficulty concentrating for long periods.

-Now we’ve looked at why you might be eligible to claim robbery victim compensation, we’re going to look at what compensation might be paid.
-Instead of using a personal injury compensation calculator, we’ve provided the table below.
+Now we’ve looked at why you might be eligible to claim robbery victim or burglary compensation, we’re going to look at what compensation might be paid.
+Instead of using a victims compensation calculator, we’ve provided the table below.
 It contains figures from the criminal injuries compensation tariff 2019 that are used only when claiming through the government’s Criminal Injuries Compensation Authority (CICA).

 Compensation amounts are based on the severity of the injury sustained.
 Therefore, it’s important that your solicitor can prove the extent of your suffering.
 As part of the claims process, our solicitors will arrange for a local assessment by a medical specialist.
 They’ll review your records, examine you and ask a number of questions.
 Then, a report will be provided to your solicitor that shows what injuries were sustained, the impact they caused and whether you’ll suffer in the future.